WD Black SN850X Vs. Samsung 990 PRO: Clash of the Titans

 SN850X Vs 990 PRO PCMark 10 App start-up chart

-The App Start-up times (cold start) from the corresponding test in PCMark 10 show that the Samsung SSD is slightly ahead on average, but is not necessarily faster than the SN850X in all situations.
+The App Start-up times (cold start) from PCMark 10 show that the Samsung SSD is slightly faster on average, but is not necessarily faster than the SN850X in all situations.

 SN850X Vs 990 PRO game level loading times chart

 The same thing applies to the standalone Final Fantasy Shadowbringer benchmark, where loading times for five different game levels are combined into a total.
-There is an insignificant difference of some milliseconds between the two SSDs.
-As long as DirectStorage is not involved, even an SSD in an M.2 enclosure can rival high-end internal SSDs in this benchmark (and likely more than a few actual games).
+Only a few insignificant milliseconds separate the two SSDs.
+As long as DirectStorage is not involved, even an SSD in an M.2 enclosure can rival high-end internal SSDs in this benchmark (and likely in more than a few actual games).

 3DMark Storage Benchmark